 2. Esri ArcGIS — The Enterprise GIS Standard

-Esri’s ArcGIS platform is the most widely deployed GIS system in the world, used by governments, utilities, and enterprises across every industry.
-Its ecosystem includes desktop (ArcGIS Pro), web (ArcGIS Online), mobile, and enterprise server deployments.
+ArcGIS is the default choice for most large organizations, and for good reason.
+It’s the most widely deployed GIS system on the planet, used by governments, utilities, and enterprises across every industry.
+The ecosystem spans desktop (ArcGIS Pro), web (ArcGIS Online), mobile, and enterprise server deployments.

 Key strengths: